The demasoni cichlid was first discovered in 1994 by Ad Konings. It is an African cichlid and was named after Ad Konings’ friend LaifDemason.

 - Live foods

 These fish require food various times a day.
 Small amounts should be used instead of big meals.
-The small amounts of food are vital in order to keep the tank clean for a longer period of time.
+The small amounts of food are vital to keeping the tank clean for a longer period.

 The wasted food from a big meal is usually harder to clean and can even cause over-eating.